 Methodology: The respondents were asked to provide their stool samples in supplied container and to fill up a questionnaire regarding their socio-demographic and behavioral practices.
-Formal Ether Concentration technique was applied to process the stool samples.
-Detection of helminth ova was done by microscopy.
+Formal Ether Concentration technique was applied to process the stool samples, and D detection of helminth oval was done by microscopy.